HnZGaming/TorchAutoModerator/README.md

 as in `!lag configs 0 120` or `!lag configs FirstIdleTime 120`.

+### Commands

 To list up all available commands, `!lag commands`.

+### Logging & Debugging

 To view DEBUG or TRACE logs navigate to `Logging` section of the config and tick on appropriate checkboxes.
 Note TRACE will freeze the console if your server has 100+ grids.
-Tick on `Suppress Console Output` and read the log file for safety.
+Tick on `Suppress Console Output` and read the log file.

-## Instructions
+### Initial Configuration

-You should start with zero punishment first and watch the DEBUG log to figure out the numbers.
+Start with zero punishment first and watch the DEBUG log to figure out the numbers.
-[TorchMonitor](https://github.com/HnZGaming/TorchMonitor) would help you find a long-term set of samples for the reference.
+[TorchMonitor](https://github.com/HnZGaming/TorchMonitor) would help you find a long-term set of samples.

 * `FirstIdleSeconds` -- should be larger than 120 to be sure.
 * `TrackingTime` -- should generally be larger than you think.
 5 minutes (300) to 10 minutes (600) is a good start.
 * `PunishTime` -- should be about 10 minutes (600) in general, or half an hour (1800) for Broadcast punishment.
 * `WarningLagNormal` -- generally `0.7` - `0.8` is a good start.

+Punishment type should be None to start with, and run it for at least a week.
+If you intend to use Broadcast punishment you should start with "visible to admin only" configuration.

+### Working with Other Plugins

+Consider deleting "unowned" grids using some other plugin so that the warning and punishment get through everyone responsible.

 Use [SEDB](https://torchapi.net/plugins/item/3cd3ba7f-c47c-4efe-8cf1-bd3f618f5b9c) plugin to monitor the current state of the server: